-We have eaten at a number of restaurants in Valladolid.
+We have eaten at all of these restaurants in Valladolid.
 These are some of our favourites: (no particular order)

 Las Camapanas – location – Calle 42 #199 x 41 Centro, on the main square

 Antojitos La Selva – location – calle 42 X 29 X 31, Candelaria – Valladolid insider tip – try the panuchos and salbutes

 La Palapita de Los Tamales – location – calle 42 X33 X 35 Candelaria – a great breakfast here for 130p ($7)

 La Ville Bistro – location – calle 40 #197 X37 centro – best coffee we had in Valladolid

-Cenote Zaci – location – calle 36 X 37 X 39 centro Valladolid insider tip – buy something at the restaurant and swim in the cenote for free (cenote temporarily closed).
-A must here is Lomitos Valladolid.
+Cenote Zaci – location – calle 36 X 37 X 39 centro Valladolid insider tip – The only cenote located in a major town 60p.
+A must here is Lomitos, Valladolid.